Notes to visitors

 Critical Care Unit

 Our Critical Care Unit (CCU) is a highly specialised facility dedicated to patients who require intensive monitoring, nursing care and complex respiratory support.
-The CCU is staffed 24 hours a day by specialists, critical care nurses and physician assistants, who are committed to providing the highest level of clinical care.
+The CCU is staffed 24 hours a day by specialists and critical care nurses, who are committed to providing the highest level of clinical care.

 High Dependency Unit (HDU)